FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Use-SDXL-On-RunPod-Tutorial-Guide.md

 * Select RunPod Fast Stable Diffusion template
 * Select at least 24 GB VRAM having pod
-* Customize deployment and make Volume Disk size 200 GB
+* Customize deployment and make Container Disk size 30 GB
+* * This container size is really important.
+It will be downloaded into container space and download will be much smaller
 * Upload sdxl.sh to the workspace folder (download from here : https://www.patreon.com/posts/auto-sdxl-runpod-85845581)
 * Execute below command and wait until you see this message : ```auto install of SDXL completed```
 * For Auto installer you don't need token I handled it for you